 He took part in the revision of the Arabic translation of the catecheses consecrated by Benedict XVI to Saint Paul (Būlus ar-Rasūl, al-Maktaba al-Būlusiyya / Marcianum Press, Jounieh - Venice 2010) and prayer (Rabbi, ‘allimnā an-nusallī, al-Maktaba al-Būlusiyya / Marcianum Press, Jounieh - Venice 2012).

-A member of the Scientific Board of the IISMM (Institut d’études de l’Islam et des sociétés du monde musulman) at the École des Hautes Études en Sciences Sociales (EHESS) in Paris and of the Advisory Board of the Middle East Mediterranean Freethinking Platform (MEM) in Lugano, Switzerland, he is invited researcher at the PISAI (Pontifical Institute for Arabic and Islamic Studies), and member of the Istituto per l'Oriente "Carlo Alfonso Nallino".
+A member of the Scientific Board of the IISMM (Institut d’études de l’Islam et des sociétés du monde musulman) at the École des Hautes Études en Sciences Sociales (EHESS) in Paris and of the Scientific Board of the journal MIDEO of the Institut Dominicain d'Études Orientales of Cairo, he is member of the Advisory Board of the Middle East Mediterranean Freethinking Platform (MEM) in Lugano, Switzerland, as well as invited researcher at the PISAI (Pontifical Institute for Arabic and Islamic Studies), and member of the Istituto per l'Oriente "Carlo Alfonso Nallino".
 He took part in the study commission on radicalization and jihadi extremism established by the Italian Government (Presidency of the Council of Ministers) in September 2016.

 Since January 2020 he has been consultor of the Pontifical Concil of Interreligious Dialogue.

 He has been working in Oasis since 2004 and has been its scientific director since 2009.